IBMStreams/streamsx.network/samples/README.md

 # streamsx.network Samples

+[Sample applications for Streams in Cloud Pak for Data](cpd/README.md) are located in the `cpd` directory.

 ## Sample applications

 The sample projects contain several SPL applications to demonstrate the usage of an operator.